redasalmi/it-books-mobile/README.md

 # IT BOOKS MOBILE

-A mobile to browse for IT, Programming and Computer Science Books.
+A mobile application to browse for IT, Programming and Computer Science Books.

 ## Built With